Last Updated on

 Traffic isn’t heavy on this road, so get into the groove and make several passes.
 This Route 66 musical highway is just outside the city limits yet it’s quite unknown, even to many locals.
-Put this fun activity on the list of things to do with kids in Albuquerque.
+Put this fun, offbeat activity on your list of things to do with kids in Albuquerque.

 Albuquerque Open Space Division

 Open Space Visitor Center

 Where: 6500 Coors Boulevard NW, Albuquerque

 - 9:00 am – 5:00 pm Tuesday through Sunday